ArduPilot/ardupilot_wiki/common/source/docs/common-holybro-kakutef4-mini.rst

 - CRSF also requires a T3 connection, in addition to R6, and automatically provides telemetry.

-- SRXL2 requires a connecton to R3 and T3 and automatically provides telemetry.
+- SRXL2 requires a connection to R3 and T3 and automatically provides telemetry.
 Set :ref:`SERIAL3_OPTIONS<SERIAL3_OPTIONS>` to "4".

 Any UART can be used for RC system connections in ArduPilot also, and is compatible with all protocols except PPM.
 See :ref:`common-rc-systems` for details.